bcwolven/pychgwp/README.md

 # pychgwp
-Python script to change OS X wallpaper independently on all connected monitors based on a supplied "theme" keyword.
+Python script to change the OS X desktop wallpaper independently on all connected monitors based on a supplied "theme" keyword (or randomly, if no keyword was supplied).